It’s important to know something about the person that you’re thinking of inviting into your home, so here’s a little bit about me.

-My passion for helping women to transform their homes into a clutter-free, beautiful and efficient space comes from my personally breaking free from a life of fear-based “hoarding”.
+My passion for helping women to transform their homes into clutter-free, beautiful and efficient spaces comes from my personally breaking free from a life of fear-based “hoarding” and a poverty mindset.

 We started out as most young couples do, living very frugally and saving hard for our future security.
-We lived as our parents had lived, making do and keeping EVERYTHING, just in case.
-Because I’ve always been a naturally organised person, that’s how I managed the sheer volume of stuff we owned.
-But as we got older our financial status improved, yet our lifestyle was still based on an unfounded fear of poverty.
-I eventually came to realise that this didn’t align with my emerging personal desire for living a life that wasn’t fixated on accumulating things.
+We lived as our parents had lived, keeping EVERYTHING, just in case.
+As we got older our financial status improved, yet our lifestyle was still based on a poverty mindset.
+I eventually came to realise that this didn’t fit with my desire to live a life that wasn’t all about accumulating things.

-So a few years ago I moved from my former big home to a tiny apartment, and discovered the delight in having less stuff to manage.
+So a few years ago I moved from my former big house to a tiny apartment, and discovered how much easier it is having less stuff to manage.
 The blog post in the link below is the story of how I did it.
 When I realised that life is to be enjoyed, that I deserved more and accumulating things was not the answer, I knew I had to share this message with other women.

-My life has led me to being a Professional Organiser, working in my clients’ homes to make their lives easier, happier, more organised and free of the clutter that holds them back from the life they want to live.
+My life has led me to this, working with my clients in their homes to make their lives easier, happier, more organised and free of the clutter that holds them back from the life they want to live.